MartinaGermani/Assignment2_ExprobLab_last/README.md

 For the implementation to work, it's necessary to:
 - install [aRMOR](https://github.com/EmaroLab/armor) and the [ArmorPy API](https://github.com/EmaroLab/armor_py_api).
+- install `smach`: `sudo apt-get install ros-noetic-smach-ros`
-- install `smach`: `sudo apt-get install ros-noetic-smach-ros` Once you have all the installation required, you have to do the following steps:
+- install `MoveIt`: `sudo apt-get install ros-noetic-moveit`

+Once you have all the installation required, you have to do the following steps:
 - ```git clone https://github.com/MartinaGermani/ExprobLab_Assignment1.git ```
 - go in the `scripts/` folder and run `chmod +x *`
 - run `catkin build` in the workspace